-2.1 Brief description of the issuer's activity
+Brief description of the Issuer's activity

 We are one of the world's largest suppliers of automotive components and assemblies.
-We design, develop, manufacture and sell highly engineered body and chassis components and mechanisms to OEMs, primarily for use in the production of light vehicles.
-We have cultivated strong relationships with our OEM customers by offering them leading technologies through our extensive global footprint of 113 production facilities in 24 countries over four continents as of February 2023.
+We design, develop, manufacture and sell highly engineered body and chassis components and mechanisms to original equipment manufacturers ("OEMs"), primarily for use in the production of light vehicles.
+We have cultivated strong relationships with our OEM customers by offering them leading technologies through our extensive global footprint of 113 production facilities in 24 countries over four continents as of February 2022.
 Our technological leadership and extensive geographical and customer footprint allow us to take advantage of global growth opportunities while maintaining a conservative, diversified risk profile.

-We offer our OEM customers a diverse product portfolio as a Tier 1 supplier of Body-in-White and Chassis structures and complex assemblies, opening systems and Mechanisms, as well as tooling and dies and other related services:
+We offer our OEM customers a diverse product portfolio as a Tier 1 supplier of Body-in-White and Chassis structures and complex assemblies, opening systems and Mechanisms, as well as tooling and dies and other related services.

-- (i) Body-in-White: Our Body-in-White product portfolio includes large component parts and assemblies, such as hoods, roofs, doors, fenders and other high quality "Class A' surfaces and assemblies, which are used to create the visible exterior skin of an automobile.
-This product portfolio also includes structural and other crash-relevant products, such as floors, pillars, rails and wheel arches, which together with the exterior skin component parts and assemblies form the essential upper and under body (platform) structures of an automobile. - (ii) Chassis: Our Chassis product portfolio consists of systems, frames and related parts, such as front and rear axles and links, control arms and integrated links, which link the body and the powertrain of an automobile and carry the load of the vehicle. - (iii) Mechanisms: Our Mechanisms product portfolio consists of mechanical components such as hinges for doors, hoods, and trunk lids, door checks and door hinges that enable the user to open and shut the automobile's hood, side and rear doors and lift-gates, as well as pedal systems and hand brakes.
-Mechanisms also include powered systems that allow automobile doors to open and close electrically and by remote activation. - (iv) Other products: We design, engineer, manufacture, service and sell dies and tools in support of our customers.
+- Body-in-White: Our Body-in-White product portfolio includes large component parts and assemblies, such as hoods, roofs, doors, fenders and other high quality "Class A' surfaces and assemblies, which are used to create the visible exterior skin of an automobile.
+This product portfolio also includes structural and other crash-relevant products, such as floors, pillars, rails and wheel arches, which together with the exterior skin component parts and assemblies form the essential upper and under body (platform) structures of an automobile. - Chassis: Our Chassis product portfolio consists of systems, frames and related parts, such as front and rear axles and links, control arms and integrated links, which link the body and the powertrain of an automobile and carry the load of the vehicle. - Mechanisms: Our Mechanisms product portfolio consists of mechanical components such as hinges for doors, hoods, and trunk lids, door checks and door hinges that enable the user to open and shut the automobile's hood, side and rear doors and lift-gates, as well as pedal systems and hand brakes.
+Mechanisms also include powered systems that allow automobile doors to open and close electrically and by remote activation. - Other products: We design, engineer, manufacture, service and sell dies and tools in support of our customers.
 We also design, manufacture and sell presses.

-In the year ended December 31, 2021 our revenue was €8,092.8 million and our EBITDA was €997.6 million, or approximately 8.5% and 52.5% higher than in 2020, respectively.
-In the year ended December 31, 2022 our revenue was €10,726.4 million and our EBITDA was €1,209.5 million.
+In the year ended December 31, 2020 our revenue was $\[\in \]$ 7,455.8 million and our EBITDA excluding Transformation Plan costs was $\[\in \]$ 757 million, or approximately 17.8% and 29.3% lower than in 2019, respectively.
+In the year ended December 31, 2021 our revenue was $\[\in \]$ 8,092.8 million and our EBITDA was $\[\in \]$ 997.6 million.

-Our total revenue of the year ended December 31, 2022 were €10,726.4 million and out of such total €9,198.1 million, or approximately 85.8% was derived from Body-in-White and Chassis; €1,099.4 million, or approximately 10.2% was derived from Mechanisms and €428.9 million, or approximately 4% was derived from Tooling during the same period.
+Our total revenue of the year ended December 31, 2021 were €8,092.8 million and out of such total €6,666.8 million, or approximately 82.4% was derived from Body-in-White and Chassis; €915.3 million, or approximately 11.3% was derived from Mechanisms and €510.7 million, or approximately 6.3% was derived from Tooling during the same period.